 “Three years ago, when I was hired as the coordinator of Outdoor Adventures at the University of North Alabama, I brainstormed a few ideas of how to showcase the awesome FREE resources the Outdoor Program offers to the UNA community.
 I realized the more the program’s equipment and activities were seen on campus, the more it intrigues students to ask questions and get more involved.
 So me and my 3 staff just brought all our camping equipment to the center of campus and camped during a school night.
 We had a lot of students, walking to and from campus buildings, stop by and ask what we were doing.
 It was the perfect opportunity to explain the FREE programs and services offered.
 That first year was small, but it has continued to evolve each year!”

 “Alabama Outdoor serves a very similar population and instead of competing with each other, we help each other out!
 Students that check out our camping equipment can be seen as a ‘trail run’ and if they like it we send them to Alabama Outdoors to buy it.
 After the first year of Camping on Campus, my staff and I realized this is a huge opportunity to capitalize on the attention Camping on Campus gets so we invited Alabama Outdoors to join in on the fun.”

-Q: What were student’s reactions to the event?
+Q: What were the student’s reactions to the event?

 “The Students love this event!
-There’s lots of friendly competitions with awesome prizes throughout the night, free pizza for dinner, and delicious coffee the morning after to start the school day off right- what more could a student ask for?!”
+There are lots of friendly competitions with awesome prizes throughout the night, free pizza for dinner, and delicious coffee the morning after to start the school day off right- what more could a student ask for?!”